 - have not been finally convicted of a felony from which the person has not been pardoned or otherwise released from the resulting disabilities;

 - satisfy any other eligibility requirements prescribed by law for the office.

-A member of the council ceasing to possess any of the qualifications specified in this section, or any other sections of the City Charter, or convicted of a felony before or while in office, shall immediately forfeit his office.
+A member of the City Council ceasing to possess any of the qualifications specified in this section, or any other sections of the City Charter, or convicted of a felony before or while in office, shall immediately forfeit his office.

-No council person shall hold any other public office except that of Notary Public, member of the National Guard or any Military Reserve, or a retired member of the Armed Services.
+No member of the City Council shall hold any other public office except that of a Notary Public, a member of the National Guard or any Military Reserve, or a retired Armed Services member.

-In accordance with state law, the City Secretary's Office will accept applications from qualified persons interested in running for an elected office during the "filing period".
+Per state law, the City Secretary's Office will accept applications from qualified persons interested in running for an elected office during the filing period.

 Each application for a place on the ballot shall be accompanied by either a filing fee of $150 or a petition seeking the candidate's name to be placed on the ballot.
-Such petition shall be signed by a least 150 qualified voters of the City.
-Additional forms a candidate may use during the campaign are located here.
+Such petition shall be signed by at least 150 qualified voters of the City.

-During the "filing period", qualified persons may file as a candidate between the hours of 8:00 a.m. and 5:00 p.m., Monday through Friday, excluding holidays at the City Secretary's Office at City Hall, 4301 City Point Drive.
+During the filing period, qualified persons may file as candidates between 8:00 a.m. and 5:00 p.m., Monday through Friday, excluding holidays, at the City Secretary's Office at City Hall, 4301 City Point Drive.

 For additional information about City elections, please contact the City Secretary's Office at 817-427-6060.